ELF University Network

 ELF is especially proud of the educational clinic network that we have established at various academic institutions over the past three years.
 This growing network presents a bridge between environmental legal academia and the legal profession.

-Through the ELF clinic work, law students are also exposed to public interest community work and the crucial role that pro-bono lawyers play in facilitating access to environmental justice, especially at a time of funding cuts to the legal aid budget.
+Through the ELF clinic work, law students are also exposed to public interest community work and the crucial role that pro-bono lawyers play in facilitating access to environmental justice, especially at a time of limited funding options for such cases.

 The growing popularity of ELF clinics amongst universities stands testament to our belief that this network represents the best of collaboration between UK universities, students and the legal profession.